TrevorA17/Hepatitis_C_Prediction/README.md

-# Hepatitis_C_Prediction
+# Hepatitis C Prediction
-Predicting Hepatitis C based Laboratory values of blood donors and Hepatitis C patients
+The Hepatitis Prediction Project utilizes machine learning techniques, particularly Linear Discriminant Analysis (LDA), to develop a predictive model for Hepatitis diagnosis based on laboratory values of blood donors and Hepatitis C patients.
+The project involves data preprocessing, model training, and evaluation.
+Initially, the dataset is loaded and cleaned to handle missing values.
+Next, the LDA model is trained on the cleaned dataset, incorporating features such as age, sex, and various blood parameters.
+The trained model is then saved for deployment.
+Additionally, a Plumber API endpoint is created to provide a user-friendly interface for making predictions using the saved model.
+This project aims to provide a valuable tool for healthcare professionals to aid in Hepatitis diagnosis and treatment planning.